llm-bible/llm-bible.github.io/_publications/rappazzo2024gem.markdown

 bibkey: rappazzo2024gem
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2409.15566"}
-tags: ['Agentic', 'Model Architecture', 'Tools', 'RAG', 'GPT', 'BERT', 'Prompting', 'Applications']
+tags: ['Agentic', 'GPT', 'Tools', 'Applications', 'RAG', 'Model Architecture', 'BERT', 'Prompting']
 ---
 The ability to form, retrieve, and reason about memories in response to stimuli serves as the cornerstone for general intelligence - shaping entities